hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	key in the required content into the cell.

-	press Enter key to lock in the changes in the edit buffer.
+	press Enter key to save the changes in the edit buffer into memory and return to default mode.

-	press Esc key to return back to the default mode.
+	press Esc key to discard changes in edit buffer and return back to the default mode.

 	NOTE: TO edit contents of a cell, follow a similar flow, the only change is to press 'e' key instead of 'i' key in the above mentioned flow, to switch from